Are cookie banners illegal?

 The Belgian data protection authorities argue that not only the advertising profiles are personal data, but the TC string - that is used for targeted advertisements - must be considered personal data as well.
 This string can be combined with the IP address and, thus, make any user identifiable.

 As a consequence, the IAB Europe violates the GDPR with the TCF protocol used to generate TC strings.
-Furthermore, the consents given by the users to the data tracking (cookies) is ineffective as there is no sufficient legitimate interest by the website owner to ask for such consent in the first place.
+Furthermore, the consents given by the users to the data tracking (cookies) is ineffective as there is no sufficient legitimate interest of the website owner to ask for such consent in the first place.

 The authorities argue that the legitimate interest of the users outweigh the legitimate interest of the advertisement companies due to the high risk associated with tracking based real-time bidding advertising.